geode-sdk/docs/handbook/vol2/chap2_1.md

 > :information_source: The dark theme used is [Mat Dark](https://cdn.discordapp.com/attachments/651480005536383009/1186912004775092345/Mat_Dark_Theme.theme)

 Now, drag Geometry Dash's binary (e.g. `GeometryDash.exe`) into the window, add it with the default settings, open it, and **Analyze it** with the default settings (if you're reverse engineering Android, disable the `Non returning functions: discovered` option).
-Depending on your computer, analyzing might take a while - go grab anoter cup of orange juice while waiting for it to finish.
+Depending on your computer, analyzing might take a while - go grab another cup of orange juice while waiting for it to finish.

 You should now see a window like this: